Compliance, Legal, And Regulatory

 Disclaimers and Disclosures

-This website is provided, for informational purposes only, to customers of Alitis Investment Counsel Inc. (“Alitis”) and does not constitute an offer or solicitation to buy or sell any securities discussed herein to anyone in any jurisdiction where such offer or solicitation would be prohibited.
-Opinions expressed in this website should not be relied upon as investment advice.
-This website does not take into account the investment objectives, risk tolerance, financial situation or specific needs of any particular customer of Alitis.
-Each individual’s investment objectives, risk tolerance, financial situation and specific needs should be evaluated before making any investment decision.
+This website is provided, for informational purposes only, to customers of Alitis Wealth Planning Inc. (“Alitis”) and does not constitute an offer or solicitation to buy or sell any securities, insurance product, or strategies discussed herein to anyone in any jurisdiction where such offer or solicitation would be prohibited.
+Opinions expressed in this website should not be relied upon as investment, insurance, or financial planning advice.
+This website does not take into account the objectives, risk tolerance, financial situation or specific needs of any particular customer of Alitis.
+Each individual’s objectives, risk tolerance, financial situation and specific needs should be evaluated before making any decision.

 Neither Alitis nor any director, officer or employee of Alitis accepts any liability whatsoever for any errors or omissions in the information, analysis or opinions contained in this website, nor for any direct, indirect or consequential damages or losses arising from any use of this website or its contents.

 * * * * *

 Alitis is committed to protecting your privacy and maintaining the confidentiality of your personal, business and financial information.
 This commitment is fundamental to the way we do business and is reflected in our privacy policies.